ERC-8126 - AI Agent Verification

 Required Standards Justification

-EIP-155 (Replay Protection): Agent registrations involve wallet signatures.
-Without chain ID inclusion (EIP-155), a registration signature on mainnet could be replayed on testnets or L2s, potentially creating conflicting agent records across chains.
+EIP-155 (Replay Protection): Verification requests involve signed messages from agent owners to authorize providers or payments.
+Without chain ID inclusion EIP-155, a signed request on mainnet could be replayed on testnets or L2s, potentially triggering unwanted verifications or duplicate payments across chains.

-ERC-191 (Signed Data Standard): Wallet verification requires proving wallet ownership.
-ERC-191 provides the standardised prefix for signed messages, ensuring compatibility across wallets and preventing signature malleability.
+EIP-191 (Signed Data Standard): Wallet verification and request authorization require proving control over the agent wallet.
+EIP-191 provides a standardised prefix for signed messages, ensuring compatibility across wallets and preventing signature malleability during verification.

-The four verification types are presented in alphabetical order (ETV → SCV → WAV → WV) for clarity and consistency.
+The five verification types are presented in alphabetical order (ETV → MCV → SCV → WAV → WV) for clarity and consistency.

-The decision to implement four distinct verification types addresses different aspects of agent authenticity:
+The decision to implement five distinct verification types addresses different aspects of agent authenticity:

 Provider Agnostic Design

 This standard intentionally separates the interface specification from implementation details.
-Any verification provider MAY implement compliant ETV, WV, WAV, SCV, PDV, and QCV services, enabling:
+Any verification provider may implement compliant ETV, MCV, SCV, WAV, WV, PDV and QCV services, enabling:

 1. Competition among verification providers